Birthzang’s Guide to Using a TENS Machine in Labour

 When the contraction has finished, you switch back to the low-level current.

-You can set the intensity of the current at both the low and the high levels so you can build it up as labour builds in intensity.
+You can set the intensity of the current at both the low and the high levels so you can build it up as

 What does it feel like?